JibbSmart/JoyShockLibrary/README.md

 * Invert Gyro X
 * Swap Accel Z and Y
 * Then invert Accel Z

+JoyShockLibrary v3 makes some small changes to the behaviour of some functions:
+* **JslConnectDevices** no longer calls **JslDisconnectAndDisposeAll** before looking for connections.
+Instead of reconnecting all devices, it'll only make new connections, without disrupting current connections.
+If you were counting on the old behaviour, call JslDisconnectAndDisposeAll before calling JslConnectDevices.

 ## Credits
 I'm Jibb Smart, and I made JoyShockLibrary.
 JoyShockLibrary has also benefited from the contributions of: